How Will Helmet Laws Affect My Motorcycle Lawsuit?

 Motorcycle Helmet Safety

 According to the National Highway Traffic Safety Administration, wearing a helmet lowers your risk of fatality by up to 50 percent.
-That said, proponents of no helmet laws in Illinois say that having riders wear helmet will reduce the number of riders on our roads, which will make it hard for car drivers to see the few riders who do venture out, thereby increasing accidents.
+That said, proponents of no helmet laws say that having riders wear helmet will reduce the number of riders on our roads, which will make it hard for car drivers to see the few riders who do venture out, thereby increasing accidents.

-Comparative Fault in Chicago Motorcycle Accidents
+Comparative Fault Motorcycle Accidents

-Motorcycle Injuries Lawyer in Chicago – Call Us Now!
+Motorcycle Injuries Lawyer – Call Us Now!

 Motorcycle head injuries can be long-lasting due to the complications they cause, with some of these being traumatic brain injury, skull fractures and lacerations.
-By working with our Illinois motorcycle accident attorneys, you’ll be able to recover the maximum allowable compensation to help you cater for your medical bills, both present and anticipated in the future.
+By working with our motorcycle accident attorneys, you’ll be able to recover the maximum allowable compensation to help you cater for your medical bills, both present and anticipated in the future.
 Call us NOW at 1 (773) 825-3547 for your FREE, no-commitment consultation.
 We look forward to hearing from you.